prototypefund/Digital_Bargeld-docs/core/api-wire.rst

       exchange_base_url: string;

       // Wire transfer identifier chosen by the exchange,
-      // used by the merchant to identify the Taler order
+      // used by the merchant to identify the Taler order(s)
       // associated with this wire transfer.
       wtid: ShortHashCode;